hanxiangchoong-1/Hound/README.md

 6) Centralize logging with logstash
 7) Improve code comments and in-line documentation
 8) Improve data processing with segmentation.
 Use GPT-4o for this?
+9) Add vectors to RAG, use hybrid search

 ## Setup